gregory-volkov/leetcode/README.md

 # LeetCode solutions
-LeetCode problems solutions.
-The table below describes the solved/unsolved problems.
+This repo holds my LeetCode problems solutions.
+They are not ideal, they are not most optimal, but they were accepted.
+All sollutions are in **Python**.